GluuFederation/docs-casa-prod/docs/source/plugins/cert-authn.md

 ### Generating CA certs

-You can sign client certificates with a self-signed cert, for instance you can do:
+Admins can sign client certificates with a self-signed cert, for instance you can do:

 ```
 openssl req -newkey rsa:4096 -keyform PEM -keyout ca.key -x509 -days 365 -outform PEM -out ca.cer